Dehumidifier: Membrane

-Selective membrane dehumidification
+Selective membrane

 Selective membranes use materials that block other ambient gases besides water vapor.
 Water vapor will then diffuse through these membranes under a concentration difference.
 Such a difference in concentration (partial pressure) can be caused by vacuum pumping, or simply passing by an airstream with a lower concentration of water.
 The most efficient configurations save energy by using two membranes that isolate a vacuum pump from ambient air.
 This dramatically reduces the pressure across the vacuum pump, saving energy.
-While such systems are often termed "Isothermal Membrane Dehumidification," recent research has show that these systems can be made more efficient by combining them with heat exchange.
+While such systems are often termed "Isothermal Membrane Dehumidification," recent research has shown that these systems can be made more efficient by combining them with heat exchange.
 Such integration can improve performance by improving the vapor compression cycle's COP (by operating between closer temperatures), and enhancing air mixing near the membrane.

-Selective membranes can be made by immobilizing a liquid that that can absorb water (or another solute) within a membranes, dubbed "supported liquid membranes".
+Selective membranes can be made by immobilizing a liquid that can absorb water (or another solute) within a membranes, dubbed "supported liquid membranes".
 Typically, there are two layer types; a highly porous membrane that contains the absorbing liquid, and a trapping layer that prevents the liquid from escaping.
 This liquid absorbing layer allows them to behave like selective membranes, without having a solid selective materials or very small pores.
 The liquids within which absorbs water well (hygroscopic) may include glycol mixtures or ionic liquids.